-Graph Theory
+Graph Theory グラフ理論

-[Code] 90301 [Course Year] [Term] [Class day & Period] [Location] [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor]
+[Code] 90301 [Course Year] [Term] [Class day & Period] [Location] [Credits] 2

+[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor]

-[Course Description] After basic notations and properties on graphs and networks are given, algorithms to some representative problems such as the shortest path problem, the minimum spanning tree problem and the maximum flow problem are described.
+【Course Description】 After basic notations and properties on graphs and networks are given, algorithms to some representative problems such as the shortest path problem, the minimum spanning tree problem and the maximum flow problem are described.
 Applications of these results and extensions of them in discrete mathematics are also presented.

-【Grading】 Evaluation is made based on marks on answers in exercises and score of end-term examination 【Course Goals】 Not only to learn the notions on graph structure as knowledge but to understand proofs to mathematical properties on discrete structures and logical mechanisms in computational methods
+[Grading] Evaluation is made based on marks on answers in exercises (30%) and score of end-term examination (70%)

+[Course Goals] Not only to learn the notions on graph structure as knowledge but to understand proofs to mathematical properties on discrete structures and logical mechanisms in computational methods

-Theme Class number of times Description Basic terminology on graphs and networks are defined, and some graphs and networks 1 representative problems such as the Eulerian trail problem, the Hamiltonian cycle problem and the graph isomorphism problem are introduced. connectivity 1 Graph connectivity such as k-connectivity of undirected graphs and strong Connectivity 1 connectivity of digraphs are defined and some properties for them are derived. plane graphs and Some combinatorial aspects of graphs such as Kratowski's theorem, which dual graphs 2 characterizes the planar graphs, duality of plane graphs, the four-color theorem duai grapiis are described. representation for 1 As representation for data to input graphs, matrix and adjacency lists are graphs 1 introduced.
-The depth first search and the width first search are introduced, and as their graph search 2 applications, an algorithm for computing cut-vertices and biconnected components is designed. showtast noth 2 Properties on shortest paths and Dijkstra's method, as a representative shortest shortest path 2 path algorithm, are described. trees and cut-sets 1 Important properties on spanning trees and cut-sets, especially the roles of trees and cut-sets fundamental cycles and fundamental cut-sets are described.
-Kruskal's method and Prim's method, as representative minimum spanning tree minimum spanning 1-2 algorithms, are described, and data structure for them and their computational tree complexities are discussed. maximum flavy 2 The maximum-flow and minimum-cut theorem in networks and an algorithm maximum-flow for finding a maximum flow are described.
+Theme Class number of times Description Basic terminology on graphs and networks are defined, and some graphs and networks 1 representative problems such as the Eulerian trail problem, the Hamiltonian cycle problem and the graph isomorphism problem are introduced. connectivity 1 Graph connectivity such as k-connectivity of undirected graphs and strong connectivity 1 connectivity of digraphs are defined and some properties for them are derived. plana graphs and Some combinatorial aspects of graphs such as Kratowski's theorem, which plane graphs and 2 characterizes the planar graphs, duality of plane graphs, the four-color theorem dual graphs are described. representation for 1 As representation for data to input graphs, matrix and adjacency lists are graphs 1 introduced.
+The depth first search and the width first search are introduced, and as their graph search 2 applications, an algorithm for computing cut-vertices and biconnected components is designed. shortest path 2 Properties on shortest paths and Dijkstra's method, as a representative shortest shortest path 2 path algorithm, are described. trees and cut-sets 1 Important properties on spanning trees and cut-sets, especially the roles of tiees and cut-sets 1 fundamental cycles and fundamental cut-sets are described. minimum spanning tree Kruskal's method and Prim's method, as representative minimum spanning tree 1-2 algorithms, are described, and data structure for them and their computational complexities are discussed. maximum flow 2 The maximum-flow and minimum-cut theorem in networks and an algorithm maximum-flow 2 for finding a maximum flow are described.